Peter230655/pydy/docs/examples/3d-n-body-pendulum.rst

 - *generate_ode_function* needs C - contiguous arrays as inputs, if generator = 'cython' is used.
 This is ensured below by using np.ascontiguousarray(..).
-- The animation shows too large, but there is no simple way to fix it, see issue #33.
-An empirical factor is used to shrink the linear dimensions of the animation.

 .. jupyter-execute::